 Haven Adoptions works with birth parents and adoptive parents all over the United States.
 We are here to support you and help you through the steps of adoption.

 Yes, but very minimal.
 Haven Adoptions will work with you to fill out the paperwork in the beginning that helps you develop your adoption plan.
 However, you will not sign any paperwork that concerns your rights until after the baby is born.

 We understand that at any age it can be difficult to talk to your family about an unplanned pregnancy.
 While you don’t need your parent’s consent if you are over 18 years old, we would encourage you to speak with your family about your decision.
 Your case worker and counselor will help you do this.

 Can I talk to someone who has made an adoption plan?

 Absolutely!
-Our Peer to Peer program is created for birthmothers to be able to connect with a birthmother who has previously been through the adoption experience.
-It is nice to have another perspective from a woman who has been through a similar situation.
+Our Peer to Peer program was created for birth mothers to be able to connect with someone who has previously been through the adoption experience.
+It is nice to have another perspective from a person who has been through a similar situation.
 Please contact us for more information about this.